About the resource

 Social transformation is the theme of the resource.

-The booklet came from the research commissioned by Moderator, the Rt Rev Andrew Norton, to enable the Church to speak out and have a voice on the issues of child poverty and family violence.
+The booklet came from the research commissioned by then-Moderator, the Rt Rev Andrew Norton, to enable the Church to speak out and have a voice on the issues of child poverty and family violence.
 Says Andrew: “I made a commitment to myself that I would not speak out on such issues unless churches up and down the country were equipped to roll up their sleeves and take action in their own neighbourhoods”.

 All congregations were sent printed copies of the Justice & Action booklet.
 For further copies please download and print-off from the Church website.